 Sharing is caring!

 Calling all spritz lovers!
-A new spritz has entered the chat. 💬 This blood orange spritz cocktail is made with arancello liqueur (also known as blood orange liqueur), prosecco, and soda water.
+A new spritz has entered the chat. 💬 Meet: the arancello spritz!
+This blood orange spritz cocktail is made with arancello liqueur (aka blood orange liqueur), prosecco, and soda water.
+It’s basically a limoncello spritz that went to Sicily, got a tan, and is ready for a good time!

 It seems like every spring and summer, another spritz steals the spotlight on social media, and for good reason.
 They’re sort of the distant cousin of the mimosa, made with Prosecco instead of champagne, and liqueur instead of juice.
 And THIS spritz is ready for the limelight (orangelight??): it’s sweet and tart like a classic lemoncello spritz, but a biiiit more mellow.